- The Northumberland Coast – Area of Outstanding Natural Beauty

 - Meals: Breakfast

-You will then cycle North from Warkworth along the cycle path to Alnmouth and then following the coast to the village of Bamburgh.
+Today you will cycle north from Warkworth along the cycle path to Alnmouth and then following the coast to the village of Bamburgh.
 Riding along minor roads and cycle tracks, the route follows the fabulous Northumberland coast.
 As well as the relaxing cycling and great views there are two fabulous castles en-route: the 12th Century Dunstanburgh Castle, followed some 13 miles later by the impressive Bamburgh Castle.
 There are the wide sandy beaches of Embleton, Newton-by-the-Sea and Bamburgh and as befits this tour, you will have plenty of time to relax and explore the sites along the way.

 A small detour off the main route allows a visit to Low Newton-by-the Sea with its beautiful view, beach and The Ship Inn famous for it’s crab sandwiches and an ideal place for lunch.
 After your explorations your night stop is in Bamburgh, with time to relax and swap stories about today’s ride and sights.